8coolguy/cali-fire-analysis/README.md

 ### California Fires Analysis
 Analysis of the factors that lead to California Fires with different models.

+In this project,I was trying to create a classification model that can predict the size of a fire or a classifcation model that can predict the size of the fire of big(2), medium(1),and small(0).
+To create this model, I decided to create a dataset with the features being the variables that I think are correlated to fires.
+Features I initially thought of were weather, temperature, and elevation.
+I also added average income in those areas to see if they have an effect on the models.

 Work in progress.
 The data was webscraped from Wundergroud, google map api, and Cal fires using selenium or their apis.
 Trying to create a prdictive model of California fires.
 Currently having a bad time.
 Also looking at the UCI fire predictive paper for tips and tricks.
 Also playing around with this [repo](https://archive.ics.uci.edu/ml/datasets/forest+fires) to look for better techniques for analyzing my data.

 ### UCI Fire Data Repository